Explain the law of demand with its assumptions.

 Assumptions of The Law of Demand:-

-2. Income of the consumer remains constant:-
+2. The income of the consumer remains constant:-

 3. Tastes and habits remain constant:-

-Taste, habit, custom, tradition and fashion etc. should remain unchanged.
+Taste, habit, custom, tradition, and fashion, etc. should remain unchanged.
 Due to changes in taste and preference, people's demand for goods undergoes a change.

 4. No change in expectations about future price changes:-

-There should not be any change in the expectations about the prices of, goods in future.
-If consumers expect that price will rise or fall in future, they will change their present demand though price is.constant.
+There should not be any change in the expectations about the prices of, goods in the future.
+If consumers expect that price will rise or fall in the future, they will change their present demand though price is.constant.

 5. Prices of substitutes and, complementary goods remain constant:-

 The prices of substitute and complementary goods should remain constant.
-For instance, if price of tea rises, its demand will fall but demand for coffee will increase.
+For instance, if the price of tea rises, its demand will fall but demand for coffee will increase.

-6. Government Policy remains constan:-
+6. Government Policy remains constant:-

 The law of demand is based on the following assumptions:

 ii.
-Income of the consumer remains unchanged.
+The income of the consumer remains unchanged.

 iii.
 Prices of related goods remain unchanged.